-When on, both the driver and passenger, driver, or passenger outside mirrors will tilt downward when the vehicle is shifted to R (Reverse) to improve visibility of the ground near the rear wheels.
-They will return to their previous driving position when the vehicle is shifted out of R (Reverse) or the engine is turned off.
-See Reverse Tilt Mirrors
+When on, the driver, passenger, or both driver and passenger outside mirrors will tilt downward when the vehicle is shifted into R (Reverse) to improve visibility of the ground near the rear wheels.
+They may move from their tilted position when the vehicle is shifted out of R (Reverse) or turned off.
+See Reverse Tilt Mirrors $\Leftrightarrow$ 28.